 It’s the biggest shake-up in the mainstream social media world since Twitter changed ‘favourites’ to ‘likes’.
-Facebook’s new reaction button has been a long time in the making but it’s still taking the world by storm.
-The addition of ‘love’, ‘wow’ and ‘angry’ amongst a total of six reactions, has, itself, delighted and angered users in equal measures but brands should be sighing a sigh of relief.
+Facebook’s new reaction button has been a long time in the making, but it’s still taking the world by storm.
+The addition of ‘love’, ‘wow’, and ‘angry’ amongst a total of six reactions, has itself, delighted and angered users in equal measures.
+Brands, however, should be sighing a sigh of relief.
 Why?
 There’s still no ‘dislike’ option.

 Facebook reaction button – relief for brands

 Facebook including a ‘dislike’ button as well as its famous ‘like’ button has long been discussed and, by all accounts, seriously considered by the Facebook powers that be.
 The primary use of such a button was to empathise with posts that weren’t suitable to ‘like’.
 This could include reports of major disasters, crimes or friends sharing bad news or negative feelings.
 Leaving rather pointless comments aside, the only other options included ‘liking’ the post, often somewhat inappropriately, or sharing said post.
 Hence the desire for something to show empathy on a less than positive note, i.e. a ‘dislike’ button, in complete contrast to the like button.

 But there was a catch.

 Remember Facebook is a business.
 Facebook’s customers are other business who like to advertise on its platform – many by promoting posts.
 Businesses pay a serious amount to Facebook to do this.
 What if people had the opportunity to ‘dislike’ what is essentially an advert for a company?